-Being married on, visiting multiple times a year, and eventually investing in our rental villa over the past 16 years, we’ve seen and heard just about everything.
+Being married on, visiting multiple times a year, and eventually investing in our rental villa over the past 16 years, we’ve seen and heard a lot.
 Hopefully some of your questions are answered below.
 If not, please contact us for help.

 Traveling to St. John & the Virgin Islands

 1Do I need a passport?

 While current US government regulations do not require a US passport for travel to or from the US Virgin Islands, however, we recommend you bring a passport (or you will need a certified copy of your birth certificate and, for anyone 18 or older, a driver's license or other government identification with a photograph).
 You will need to clear US Customs on St. Thomas when you depart which having a passport and, while not necessary, having a passport will facilitate the process and you will need a passport should you wish to visit the nearby British Virgin Islands such as Jost Van Dyke, Tortola or Virgin Gorda.

 2Where does one fly into to get to St John?